-Critical Issues Porch beams are built with a pair of 2x8 or 2x10, depending on the house model, sandwiched together with a 2x3 furring tacked on.
-The ends of the porch beams must bear 2" on the posts.
-If a porch beam is built with two (2) sections, the seam between the sections must be centered over a post.
-Safe ty Issues Ensure platform ladders are set up securely with their legs well away from the porch edges Ensure extension ladders are set up securely with their feet level and the top leaning on a solid surface. \succ DO NOT LEAN extension ladders against posts.
+Critical Issues À Porch beams are built with a pair of 2x8 or 2x10, depending on the house model, sandwiched together with a 2x3 rake tacked on.
+The ends of the outside 2x8 or 2x10 of a porch beam which support the roof trusses (load bearing) and are not attached to the house, must extend across the entire top of the porch posts.
+Safe ty Issues × Ensure platform ladders are set up securely with their legs well away from the porch edges Ensure extension ladders are set up securely with their feet level and the top leaning on a solid surface. ≻ DO NOT LEAN extension ladders against posts.
 DO NOT LEAN extension ladders against unsecured beams.
 If extension ladders are placed against beams, the top must extend above the beam.
 The beams are heavy.
 Use many hands to lift them into place.
-4 Do not leave beams sitting on top of posts unsecured.
+Do not leave beams sitting on top of posts unsecured.